-OSCH works with youth boards, educators and arts professionals from Manchester, Glasgow, Rajshahi, Karachi, Lahore and Bengaluru.
+OSCH works with young people, youth boards, educators and arts professionals from Bengaluru, Glasgow, Karachi, Lahore, Manchester and Rajshahi.

 Ishwari Arambam